-OMIG continues to review and monitor the developments with the new MMIS, EEF and EDW in order to plan for and assess the systems available before an EMFAD bid proposal can be released.
+OMIG continues to review and monitor the developments with MMIS, EEF, EDW, and EVV to plan for and assess the systems available before an EMFAD bid proposal can be released.
 As part of the 2017 organization report to Legislative Audit, OMIG reported that the projected implementation of the EMFAD program would be SFY2019.
 However, OMIG has not requested state general revenue funding in SFY2023 for EMFAD.
 As of this time, the programs currently developed by OMIG are sufficient for the detection of fraud, waste, and abuse.
 As technology advances and with the implementation of Managed Care populations in Arkansas Medicaid, additional tools may become necessary and a more robust EMFAD may be required to analyze data across multiple populations.
 OMIG will continue to monitor the current tools efficiency and effectiveness as well as the advances of technology in coordination with the Department of Inspector General to determine whether any EMFAD proposal should be released.